13bzhang/nightingale_rose/libretto/scene_1.md

 * Tom: Jay’s friend and Gail's brother, a fellow scholar; also plays the White Rose Bush

 # Setting
-A great University, more than 100 years ago
+A great University, more than 100 years ago, before the Great War

 # Scene 1
 On a sunny day in late May, four friends picnic on a meadow by a stream, not far from the University.